JNRowe/vim-configs/dein.rst

 :repository: :repo:`simnalamburt/vim-mundo`
 :config: :doc:`localcfg/plugin_vim_mundo`

-Finally grasp the :command:`vim` ``undo-tree``, without this the feature can be really daunting to wrap your head around.
+Finally grasp the |vim| ``undo-tree``, without this the feature can be really daunting to wrap your head around.

 ::